jesuzsh/vaqueros/README.md

-You I'm going to start writing those set of instructions that would get you started that I mentioned this one time.
+Yo I'm going to start writing those set of instructions that would get you started that I mentioned this one time.
 I want you to know that you ask me any question you have at anypoint.
 I also need this done for myself so you helping me will not only show you what you need to know in python and aid me in